Andrei Prychodko Press Excerpts and Critical Analysis

 Jacques Toubon, Minister of Culture of France

-Letter of the Minister of Culture of France, Jacques Toubon, answering the Minister of Culture of Ukraine, Ivan Dziouba, in reference to Andrei Prychodko, June 1994.
+Personal letter of the Minister of Culture of France, Jacques Toubon, answering the Minister of Culture of Ukraine, Ivan Dziouba, in reference to Andrei Prychodko, June 1994.

 It was a very great pleasure for me to receive your letter and to take the measure of the efforts you are making to bring about the rebirth of a rich and brilliant cultural life in Ukraine.

 It is my profound belief that the preservation of creation and culture are indispensable for nations to preserve their identity and the richness of a world which must never be submitted to a homogenization from below.

 Indeed, the first gesture that you propose to me seems to me to be entirely judicious.
 I am asking my services and those of the Ministry of Foreign Affairs to study the possibility of realizing, in co-production with a French museum and the museum of Kiev, an exhibition of the work of Mr. Andrei Prychodko, who has been received in my cabinet.

 I ask you to receive, esteemed sir, the expression of my best sentiments.